-6.2.12 Disturbed Habitat
+3.3.7.1.12 Disturbed Habitat

 Implementation of the project would result in direct impacts to 0.56 acre of disturbed habitat.
-Direct impacts to disturbed habitat are not considered significant and will not require mitigation.
+Direct impacts to disturbed habitat are not considered significant and no mitigation is required.

-6.2.13 Developed Land
+3.3.7.1.13 Developed Land

-Implementation of the project would result in direct impacts to 31.26 acres of developed land.
-Direct impacts to developed land are not considered significant and will not require mitigation.
+Implementation of the project would result in direct impacts to 31.39 acres of developed land.
+Direct impacts to developed land are not considered significant and no mitigation is required.

-6.3 Sensitive Plants
+3.3.7.2 Sensitive Plants

 Implementation of the project would result in the loss of 45 California adolphia plants and 75 San Diego County viguiera plants.
 California adolphia is a CNPS List 2.1 plant species, indicating that the species is rare or endangered in California, but more common elsewhere and that occurrences within California are seriously endangered.
 The plants occur on the Adobe Falls Faculty/Staff Housing site, within approximately 0.21 acre of coastal sage scrub habitat.
 This is a relatively small occurrence of the species, and the only occurrence on site.
 All plants are expected to be directly lost due to development.
 San Diego County Viguiera is a CNPS List 4.2 species, indicating that it occurs with a limited distribution and that occurrences within California are fairly endangered.
-The plants all occur on the Adobe Falls Faculty/Staff Housing site within approximately 0.28 acre of coastal sage scrub habitat.
+The plants all occur on the Adobe Falls Faculty/Staff Housing site within approximately 0.28 acre of coastal sagec scrub habitat.
 This too is a relatively small occurrence of the species, and is the only occurrence of the species onsite.
 All plants are expected to be directly lost due to development.
-This too is a relatively small occurrence of the species, and is the only occurrence of the species onsite.
-All plants are expected to be directly lost due to development.
+These species are rare but found in sufficient numbers such that the potential for extinction is low at this time.
+Both species are considered endangered throughout their range, but are more or less widespread outside of California.

 The loss of 45 California adolphia plants and 75 San Diego County viguiera plants within approximately 0.49 acre of coastal sage scrub on the Adobe Falls Faculty/Staff Housing site is not considered significant.
 The loss would be taking most or all plants present on the Adobe Falls Faculty/Staff Housing site, but this amount of habitat is relatively small and would not contribute to the permanent loss of these species in California.
-These species are both regionally sensitive and considered rare but found in sufficient numbers regionally, especially in protected areas including the City of San Diego MHPA, that the potential for extinction due to the project impacts is low.
+These species are both regionally sensitive and considered rare, but are found in sufficient numbers regionally, especially in protected areas including the City of San Diego MHPA, that the potential for extinction due to project impacts is low.